 She said finding the right pen does make a difference in a person’s handwriting, but what constitutes the “right pen” is a very individual matter.
 Thus, while fountain pens may be good for some children, they aren’t necessarily the proper choice for all.

 “I can’t give you a blanket, ‘Yes,’” she said.

 Dr. Sassoon said it is important to good handwriting to allow the child to pick the instrument.
 That can be difficult these days since so many pens are packaged, leaving buyers with no way to test the feel and writing ability of the pen before making a purchase.
 But, when possible, kids should try them to find the ones they like.

-However, some teachers insist that fountain pens improve are the proper tools to children’s handwriting.
+However, some teachers insist that fountain pens improve are the proper tools for children’s handwriting.
 You may have heard recently about a school in Scotland – featured on The One Show on BBC1 – that requires children in Primary 6 and 7 to use fountain pens.

-The Mary Erskine and Stewart’s Melville Junior School starts students off in P4 with a “fresh start” writing programme in which students use pencils while they re-learn basic letter formation.
+The Mary Erskine and Stewart’s Melville Junior School starts students off in P4 with a “fresh start” writing program in which students use pencils while they re-learn basic letter formation.
 After two years of that, students take up fountain pens as their required writing instruments and continue training in cursive writing.

 The school reports: